 An upgrade of OPFG's BCA would lead to increased uplift from affiliate support and thereby trigger an upgrade of OP Corporate bank's ratings, assuming that the liability structure of the group is unchanged.
-Upward pressure on the ratings could develop as a result of a combination of: (1) stronger profitability; (2) reduction in the overall wholesale funding dependence in favour for a higher proportion of deposit funding for the group and the bank; and a longer debt maturity profile for the bank; (4) the group needs to stabilise asset quality; and the bank needs to demonstrate a sustained reduction in sector concentration risks, particularly related to real estate, together with an upgrade of the group's BCA.
+Upward pressure on the ratings could develop as a result of a combination of: (1) stronger profitability; (2) reduction in the overall wholesale funding dependence in favour for a higher proportion of deposit funding for the group; and a longer debt maturity profile for the bank; (4) a stabilisation of asset risk.